malcolm-kee/intro-to-react-js/instructions/10-extra-form/form.md

 ### Add Ajax Call Function to Make the POST Request

+Now that we know the actual AJAX call works by using tools, let's proceed to do that with our code.

 Create a `createMovie` function in `api.js` that will make the request

 ```js